jharana-adhikari-AI/jharana-adhikari-AI/README.md

 # Hi there 👋, Welcome to My GitHub Profile!

-I'm Jharana Adhikari, a data analyst in the making with a diverse background in full-stack Django  development, SEO, and content writing. 🌟 My passion for technology led me to transition into data science and AI, where I'm currently deepening my knowledge through postgraduate studies at Lambton College.
+I'm Jharana Adhikari, a data engineer in the making with a diverse background in full-stack Django  development, SEO, and content writing. 🌟 My passion for technology led me to transition into data science and AI, where I'm currently deepening my knowledge through postgraduate studies at Lambton College.

 ## What You'll Find Here